picocomputer/picocomputer.github.io/docs/source/api.rst

 .. code-block:: C

-   long $lseek(long long offset, char whence, int fildes)
+   long lseek_impl(long offset, char whence, int fildes)

 Here we are asked for a 64 bit value.
 Not coincidentally, it's in the right position for short stacking.
 If, for example, you only need 24 bits, push only three bytes.
 The significant bytes will be implicit.